Business Automation for Small Teams (2026 Guide)

 Ready to Automate Your Business?

-Automation is not a luxury for big companies anymore.
-Small teams with 3-10 people often benefit the most because every hour saved has an outsized impact when resources are limited.
+Automation is not something only big companies can afford.
+Small teams with 3-10 people often get the most out of it — because when your time is limited, every hour you get back has a bigger impact.

 The best time to start was yesterday.
-The second best time is now — with one well-chosen automation that solves a real pain point.
+The second best time is now — with one well-chosen automation that solves a real, daily pain point.

 Need help figuring out where to start?
 We build custom automation systems for businesses using open-source tools — one-time payment, no monthly lock-in.